yduke926/Image-Gallery/README.md

 # Image-Gallery

-A personal image gallery using CSS Grid.
+A personal image gallery that is completely responsive, using CSS Grid and Media Queries.